Superannuation: What you need to know as a young professional

 If you have old super accounts that you, or your employer haven’t contributed to recently, then your funds might have been transferred to the Australian Tax Office (ATO).
 Super funds that are being held by the ATO are not being invested, and are earning minimal returns, only CPI.
 According to the ATO, there was nearly $13.8 BILLION in lost or unclaimed super as at 30 June 2020.

 Now some good news.
 It’s easy to search for old super accounts.
 And you can get your super organised in just a few minutes.

-At Professional Super, you can search for all of your old super funds using our Super Search Party.
+At Professional Super, you can search for all of your old super funds using our 'Find or combine my super' feature.
 All you have to do is:

 Choose the accounts that you’d like to combine into your new account.

 Keeping your super organised

 The first step is to make sure you’ve been paid super.
 The amount your employer sets aside for your super will be written on your payslip.
 But that doesn’t necessarily mean it’s been paid.
 Your employer is only required to make superannuation payments on your behalf at least four times a year.
 The cut-off dates for these payments are the 28th January, 28th April, 28th July and the 28th October.

 The second step is to make sure you always bring your super account details with you, when you start a new job.
 People usually remember to take their bank account details, and their tax file number when they start a new job.
 But unfortunately super account details are often forgotten.
 And if you don’t nominate your super fund when you start, you could end up opening another super account.
 In most cases, you have the right to choose your own super fund.

 It’s a good idea to login at least four times a year, check your balance and your contributions.
 And if you’ve changed jobs, doing another super search can confirm that you’re being paid into the account that you have chosen.